PubInv/tetrahelix/index.md

         <section id="textsection" style="{border: red;}">
       <h1 id="message_banner">
     Untwisting the Tetrahelix </h1>
+    <h2> This is an interactive 3D simulation.
+To change the view, place your mouse in the view area, and hold and "drag" the mouse to rotate the image.
+    The mouse wheel or a drag on your trackpad should zoom you in or out.</h2>
 <p>
     A mathematical investigation of the Tetrahelix and <a href="https://en.wikipedia.org/wiki/Boerdijk%E2%80%93Coxeter_helix">Boerdijk-Coxeter helix</a>, which provides a new formulaic way of producing a continuum of untwisted tetrahelices.